wooptimized/wooptimized.github.io/docs.md

 	2. Using your preferred connection method, Connect to Envato API.
 7. To replace some URLs which are still pointing to WOOptimized demo website:
 	1. Install and activate [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) or [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/) plugin.
 	2. Using a preferred plugin, find and replace URLs which are still pointing to WOOptimized demo website.
-To find specific WOOptimized demo website URLs - use view source functionality in your browser while viewing frontend of your website.
+To find specific WOOptimized demo website URLs - use view source functionality in your browser while viewing a frontend of your website.

 ## How to change WOOptimized theme appearance, customize options, etc.?